hindu-comm/weblogs/manasataramgini/2014/07/2014-07-18_a-visitation-and-ruminations.md

 preta-sAdhaka-s from south India join in.”

 “Public services need all of society to have some common stakes.
-Large transient populations of uncultured youth means few have shared stakes in investing common civic services – they simply want to use them but do not want to put anything into them.
+Large transient populations of uncultured youth means few have sharedstakes in investing common civic services – they simply want to use them but do not want to put anything into them.
 Some use the road as a public toilet while others brush their teeth in the balconies of their apartments and